Purdue Summer Program: Business Studies in London

 Language Requirement: None.

-Application Deadline: The deadline to apply for this program is March 1, 2014.
-Click here to apply!
+Application Deadline: The deadline to apply for this program is March 1, 2015.

 Contact: Krannert Undergraduate Study Abroad (firstname.lastname@example.org)

-Academic Program: Classes will be held Monday through Thursday, allowing students time for optional travel on weekends.
+Academic Program: Classes will be held Monday through Friday (weekly schedule may vary depending on the course/faculty needs), allowing students time for optional travel on weekends.
 All courses/modules will be taught by British adjunct instructors hired by Foundation for International Education (FIE) with the approval of the Krannert faculty/dean.
 Students will earn a total of 6 credit hours for the program.
-All students will take the MGMT 39000, British Life and Business course plus one additional course chosen between the MGMT 31000, Financial Management, OR MGMT 39000, Global Marketing.
+All students will take the MGMT 39000, British Life and Business course plus one additional course chosen between MGMT 31000, Financial Management, MGMT 32400, Marketing Management, OR Econ or OBHR course still to be determined.
+Acceptance into Krannert upper division not required.

 Excursions: Included are a guided tour of South Kensington, a half-day guided tour of London, and course related site visits.
 Other optional activities include comedy clubs, live music, soccer games, theater, etc.